ffaubry/library/arcade-sdk-tests/data_functions.md

 - **`array`**: [Array](../../guide/types/#array)
 The input array to test.
 - **`testFunction`**: [Function](../../guide/logic/#user-defined-functions)
-The function to test each element in the `inputArray`.
-This must be a user-defined function or a core Arcade function defined with the following parameters:
+The function to test each element in the array.
+The function must return a falsy value if the element doesn't pass the test.
+The function can be a user-defined function or a core Arcade function defined with the following parameter:

+  - **`value`**: *
- **Parameters**  : `value`: Represents the value of an element in the array.
+Represents the value of an element in the array.

- **Return value**
- The function must return either `true` or `false` indicating whether the element passed or failed the test.

 #### Return value: [Boolean](../../guide/types/#boolean)

+`true` if all the elements in the array don't pass the test function.

 #### Example